 What’s New in AR: Hot Platform Updates from Apple, Google, and Unity

-2020 has thus far proven to be a big year for augmented reality.
+2020 turned out to be a big year for augmented reality.
 The year began with substantial 5G deployments that set the stage for new possibilities for AR use cases due to much-improved speed and latency.
 And with the global pandemic bolstering demand for digital experiences, businesses have increasingly turned to AR for entertainment, sales, and marketing campaigns, and for professional use cases as diverse as surgery, mechanical engineering, and manufacturing.

 The unique circumstances have spurred industry leaders such as Apple, Google, and Unity to continue investing in AR, with the goal of providing developers with more horsepower.
 This has arrived over the course of the year in powerful new capabilities such as location-based anchors (based on GPS coordinates), improved computer vision and realism, and the ability for AR to interact with the real world — just to name a few.